library(tidyverse)

 We can then rewrite the model as follows:

-and the ML estimators of \sigma^2 and \sigma are
+and the ML estimators of and are

 <- sqrt(rss_1(beta_hat, faithful$eruptions, faithful$waiting) / n)